aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 You must have noticed that the CW metrics didn’t start populating right away as it takes 60 seconds interval period to capture data points.
 However to monitor and understand OS/host level metrics eg. if the CPU is consumed by user or system, free/active memory for as granular as 1 second interval, [Enhanced Monitoring(EM)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.CloudWatchLogs.html) should help.

-If you have Enhanced Monitoring option enabled for the database instance, you can view the metrics by **selecting the node(writer)->Monitoring->select *Enhanced Monitoring* option from the *Monitoring* dropdown list**.
+If you have Enhanced Monitoring option enabled for the database instance, you can view the metrics by selecting the **node(writer)** -> **Monitoring** -> select **Enhanced Monitoring** option from the Monitoring **dropdown** list.
 For more information about enabling and using the Enhanced Monitoring feature, please refer to the [Enhanced Monitoring doc](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.OS.html).

 <span class="image">![EM](EM.png?raw=true)</span>